ZhangTianyi918/PS_fit_synchrony_preference/README.md

 The Rmd file included can be used to reproduce all results for my thesis.

 Methods being used in this code: Second-order Multilevel Polynomial Regression, Stepwise Regression Analysis, Confirmatory Factor Analysis, Exploratory Factor Analysis, Moderation Analysis, Single Slope Analysis.

+If you have any question/concerns, contact tzz5177@psu.edu 🐈‍⬛